 Reflections from a seaside village in southern Spain.

 When I first came to the village of La Herradura I immediately fell in love with it, but I could not really explain why.
-It felt magical even though as far as architectural beauty is concerned I was not all that impressed at the time – something that is changing as the streets in the old centre are being redressed with mosaic patterns.
+It felt magical even though, as far as architectural beauty is concerned, I was not all that impressed at the time – something that is changing as the streets in the old centre are being redressed with mosaic patterns.
 But on my first visit it was the shape of the bay, the way the two sea arms seemed to embrace the sea and a feeling.
 It took ten years before I could finally move to the village.
-Whilst my life was going into a totally different direction and I went from feeling sad over an ended relationship and a couple of years later meeting a wonderful Spanish man from La Herradura who I can now call my husband.
+Whilst my life was going in a totally different direction and I went from feeling sad over an ended relationship and a couple of years later meeting a wonderful Spanish man from La Herradura who I can now call my husband.
 I fell more and more in love with the village and I’m here to stay.

 Since I’ve moved here I have become aware that I’m not the only one who was attracted by the village and – for its size – it seems to draw quite a few writers, painters, musicians and other creative people.
 It was, in fact, the home (for many months of the year) of the famous Andres Segovia, a classic guitar maestro who also fell in love with the village.